Wildlander-mod/Support/Docs/Modding.md

     At least try to avoid saving during combat or other conditions of heavy script load.

+    Vortex / Wyrebash / Loot have their place, that place is 2 billion miles away from wildlander and should not be used.

 Installing Mods not covered by guides.

+All most should be added to Mod organiser, not to your Skyrim directory.

 - Download it to your Wildlander download folder (this will be the directory you entered on the wabbajack installer when you first installed the list) open < Wildlander install directory >\Game-files\mod organiser.exe.
 Once open - top left dropdown - select the profile you plan on playing.